Table of Contents

 What happens next?

 Upon receipt of your application an officer will review it and any supporting documents.
 If you are eligible to apply, the officer will make a positive or negative recommendation and forward the application to the authority who can approve or refuse applications for rehabilitation.
 For less serious offences, the authority is usually the manager of the local office.
-For more serious offences, the Minister of Citizenship and Immigration will make the decision.
+For more serious offences, the Minister of Immigration, Refugees and Citizenship will make the decision.

 The following are some of the factors that will be taken into consideration when your application is reviewed: